-On Living a Creative Life and How Fish Pillows Got Me There
+On Living a Creative Life and How Fish Pillows Reframed Creativity for Me

-She's right, you know.
-Every single one of us has the potential to create.
-Beginning with curiosity, blending into discovery.
-To lift a log up off the ground just to see what's living underneath it in wet darkness.
-To scratch pennies on rocks to see what kind of patterns they might take.
-To repurpose used firework packaging and sell it to people on the road (because who needs a lemonade stand when you can make cool sh*t out of burned bits of paper tubing instead?)
+Lifting a log up off the ground just to see what's living underneath it in wet darkness.
+Scratching pennies on rocks to see what kind of patterns they take.
+Creating an altar for a dead tree in the woods using exclusively rusty metal objects.
+Repurposing used firework packaging and selling it to people on the road (because when lemonade stands are a dime a dozen, standing out is essential).

-Obviously throughout my life, my definition of creativity has been quite loose.
+Obviously throughout my life, my definition of creativity has been loose.

-In 7th grade I burned a serious creative bridge with my math teacher, Mrs. W--- (To this day, I see it the other way around).
+In 7th grade I burned a serious creative bridge with my math teacher, Mrs. Waskowski (to this day, I still see it the other way around).
 I was always okay at math.
-Good at the middle school stuff: algebra, geometry, and those long-worded sentence problems - vexed by the illogical high school stuff: trigonometry, calculus and factorials (exclamation points should be saved for super exciting things only, IMO).
+Good at the middle school stuff: algebra, geometry, and those long-worded sentence problems, yet vexed by the illogical high school stuff: trigonometry, calculus and factorials (exclamation points should be saved for exciting things only, IMO).

-So Mrs. W, the 7th grade math teacher, assigned us a project - something to do with triangles and hypotenuses.
-The problem, when solved, lended a length, width and height in inches which we then had to create a fish out of (yes, a fish, don't ask me why), using those exact measurements.
+So Mrs. W assigned us a project - something to do with triangles and hypotenuses.
+The problem, when solved, lended a length, width and height in inches which we then had to create a fish out of using those exact measurements.

-I've always been a crafty kid.
-I managed a restaurant, including menu design and preparation of every play-doh item on the menu by age eight; and my grandmother had me embroidering by age seven.
-Fast forward to age twelve: I wasn't thrilled about making the fish for Mrs. Waskowski, but to be clear, I also wasn't incapable.
+Now look, I've always been a crafty kid.
+I managed a restaurant, including menu design and preparation of every play-doh item on the menu by age eight and my grandmother had me embroidering monograms by age seven.
+Fast forward to age twelve: I wasn’t thrilled about making the fish for Mrs. W, but to be clear, I wasn’t incapable.

 One of the fish pillows matched my exact length, width and height measurements of the math problem.
 It was one of the prettier pillows - a pirhana-shaped fish with streaks of magenta and royal blue all across it.
 When I got it home, I hot glued silver glitter and sequins in an undulating pattern across the sides.
 I'm such a genius, I thought.
 Look at this beautiful fish I found.